liquinlab/elm-smile/docs/developing.md

 into a single, optimized file so that only one file is imported.
 Vite does this behind the scenes for you both in development and building mode.

-(There are several other features of Vite including a process called [Tree-Shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) which removes functions from the bundle which are not used in the current app to reduce the file size and
+There are several other features of Vite including a process called [Tree-Shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) which removes functions from the bundle which are not used in the current app to reduce the file size and
 [Code Splitting](https://developer.mozilla.org/en-US/docs/Glossary/Code_splitting)
-which organizes files into "chunks" the reflect common dependencies across different pages of a site.)
+which organizes files into "chunks" the reflect common dependencies across different pages of a site.

+## Autofill and Data Faking

+When you are developing your project it can be helpful to "fake" data from a component.

 ## Merging changes to the template into your existing project